sort-imports

 — Ignore case when sorting alphabetically or naturally (e.g., “A” and “a” are the same).false

-— Consider case when sorting (e.g., “A” comes before “a”).
+— Consider case when sorting (e.g., “a” comes before “A”).

 internalPattern

-Allows you to specify a pattern for identifying internal imports.
+Specifies a pattern for identifying internal imports.
 This is useful for distinguishing your own modules from external dependencies.

 sortSideEffects